 ·Karen highlighted the notes that had been circulated from Mike Rogers, Mental Health Engagement lead, Healthwatch, Lambeth following a Reflection session with the Lambeth Peer Support Network, which has been meeting monthly.

 She then gave a brief history of the development of peer support in Lambeth, acknowledging Collaborative members and the support of Mark Bertram, Vocational Services (SLaM).
 She outlined what she felt were the priorities for action, mentioning the importance of not falling through the gaps in services, developing career opportunities for people, the need for autonomy for peer supporters, not reinventing the wheel in terms of peer support models and delivering peer support at a greater scale.
-Thanks to Zeenat (Pic: Centre right, with Emma Shellard, Service user IPTT consultant) for sharing her peer support journey.
+Thanks to Zeenat (Pic: Centre right) for sharing her peer support journey.

 Peer In-Reach to Acute Wards